 Qualtrics can be used for a very wide variety of survey-based research activities as well as other tasks that may arise in an academic environment.

-People across Missouri S&T are using Qualtrics for some or all of the following: self- and peer-evaluations; academic research; student satisfaction; product and service evaluations; registration for events; registration for products and services; placement tests; and much, much more!
+People across Missouri S&T are using Qualtrics for some or all of the following: self- and peer-evaluations, academic research, student satisfaction, product and service evaluations, registration for events, registration for products and services, and placement tests.

 Creating a Qualtrics Account

 - Submit a Help Desk ticket at http://help.mst.edu or call the Help Desk at 573-341-HELP.

 - Fill out the Qualtrics Account Registration form.

 NOTE: It could take 24-48 hours before an account is created.
 You will receive an email with your Qualtrics userid and initial password.
 You must change your password.